When is nonreciprocity relevant?: Symmetry requirements and general setting

 Conditions 1 to 4 ensure two key properties: (1) the average value of the fields is the order parameter, (2) a small nonreciprocal perturbation shifts the system parallel to the critical line.
 Since our results derived in the main text relied on these two properties, they equally hold for any system complying with conditions 1 to 4.
 Hence, the introduction of nonreciprocity is relevant whenever the susceptibility diverges at the phase transition as discussed in a concrete case below.

 \textit{A concrete example ---} To perform the computation, we need to be more specific about the functional form of the perturbation.
-In systems with $O(N)$ symmetry, a quite general form that the perturbation can take is
+In systems with $O(N)$ symmetry, a particular form that the perturbation can take is

 where $f$ is any analytic function symmetric under the exchange of the first two arguments.
 For such a $\delta \cS$, we can use scaling arguments to show that the dominant contribution remains the same as in the main text.
 Let us consider $f=\phi_1^2+\phi_2^2$ as an example.
 It corresponds to the following perturbed dynamics